-Located on the right bank of the Tiber River, it covers an area of 44 hectares (0,44 sq. km), making it the world’s smallest country.
+Located on the right bank of the Tiber River, it covers an area of 44 hectares (0,44 sq. km), making it the world’s smallest country, even smaller than the tiny Monaco, one of the places to visit and things to do in the French Riviera.
 This is approximately the area of 60 soccer fields.
-The citizens are less than 900.
+The number of citizens is less than 900.

 Even though a tiny state, the Vatican has its own currency, police, prison, and laws.
 The Pope is the absolute monarch and Chief of the state and holds legislative, executive and judiciary power.

-The Vatican citizens hold Vatican passports and around half of them doesn’t live in the Vatican but abroad for duty, usually diplomats.
+The Vatican citizens hold Vatican passports and around half of them don’t live in the Vatican but abroad for duty, usually diplomats.

 Pretty much every country has two embassies in Rome, one to Italy and one to the Vatican State, adding the parking perpetual issue as many spaces are designated for diplomats.